 But Jacob is withholding more than his emotions from his sons, he is also withholding his knowledge.
 Jacob still has the special revelation of Joseph’s first dream, one in which eleven stars/sons were bowing to Joseph, and this dream is still sustaining him as he hopes for Joseph’s and Benjamin’s welfare.
 One wonders why he has not shared this knowledge with his sons, a choice not consistent with the role of prophet.
 Instead he just flaunts to them that he has information that they do not.
 It is only at this moment that he hints some of his divine knowledge by sending the brothers back to Egypt to ask about both Joseph and Benjamin, encouraging them not to despair: “Only disbelievers despair of relief from God.”

-The resolution is very quick, the brothers grovel before Joseph for further rations to survive the famine, Joseph asks them about what they think of their past crimes towards himself and Benjamin, and the brothers suddenly recognize him.
+The resolution is very quick: the brothers grovel before Joseph for further rations to survive the famine, Joseph asks them about what they think of their past crimes towards himself and Benjamin, and the brothers suddenly recognize him.
 From there they accept that God favors Joseph (which must be particularly hard if their motivations are derived from a feeling of neglect) and acknowledge their sins.
 Joseph, showing more divine knowledge, sends the brothers back with a shirt of his that will restore Jacob’s vision.
 The brothers go and cast the shirt over Jacob’s head, restoring his vision.
 Jacob gets to crow his vindication and declare these events were all part of the secret he had been keeping.

 Something interesting is that the brothers do not first pray directly to God for their own forgiveness.
 Rather they confess their sins to two prophets, Joseph and Jacob, and ask for their prayers.
 In Surah an-Nisa and Surah at-Tawba we saw that hypocrites were to ask Muhammad to pray for their forgiveness before they could be restored to the community.
 Both these passages regard returning hypocrites into submission under their authorities, while understanding that those authorities are acting for God.
-Joseph’s brothers fall into the category of hypocrites, since we assume they were raised into Jacob’s religion, and show a flippant understanding of God, so it makes sense that they would need to follow the hypocrite’s path of repentance.
+Joseph’s brothers fall into the category of hypocrites, since they were raised into Jacob’s religion and yet show a flippant understanding of God, so it makes sense that they would need to follow the hypocrite’s path of repentance.
 Now, there are plenty of instances in the Quran where this kind of prophetic intercession wasn’t needed for repentance, but it is a case where I wonder how these passages are applied in modern Islam.
 Should lax or errant Muslims go through a process of confession-intercession with some authority figure to rectify their faith?
 (Shia view here.)

 Joseph’s whole family is brought to Egypt and bows before his throne, thus fulfilling his dream.
 Joseph prays to God at this and praises Him for the way He works.
 His last request is that he will die a Muslim and join the righteous.
 The last ayat return their focus on Muhammad’s ministry, decrying the ignorance and resistance of the unbelievers around him.